-- N5.1 Any party, or potential party, to a collision claim, that has in its control any electronic track data (as defined in rule 61.1(2)(m)) recording the tracks of the vessels involved leading up to the collision, should have regard to Appendix 13 ('Electronic Track Data in Collision Claims'), which contains provisions relating to (i) the preservation, pre-action disclosure and inspection, and early disclosure and inspection, of electronic track data, and (ii) the case management of collision claims where electronic track data is available.
-(See also rule 61.4(4A) and PD61 §4.7.) - N5.2 Where a collision claim is commenced in rem, the general procedure applicable to claims in rem applies subject to rule 61.4 and PD61 §§4.1-4.7. - N5.3 Where a collision claim is not commenced in rem the general procedure applicable to claims proceeding in the Commercial Court applies subject to rule 61.4 and PD61 §\$4.1-4.7. - N5.4 Service of a claim form out of the jurisdiction in a collision claim (other than a claim in rem) is permitted in the circumstances identified in rule 61.4(7) only and the guidance set out in Appendix 9 should be read subject to that limitation. - N5.5 Each party must prepare and file a Collision Statement of Case, if there has been an acknowledgment of service stating an intention to defend.
-A Collision Statement of Case was previously known as a Preliminary Act and the law relating to Preliminary Acts applies to Collision Statements of Case: PD61 §4.5. - N5.6 The provisions at C1.1 apply to part 2 of a Collision Statement of Case (but not to part 1). - N5.7 Every party is required, so far as it is able, to provide full and complete answers to the questions contained in part 1 of the Collision Statement of Case.
-The answers should descend to a reasonable level of particularity. - N5.8 The answers to the questions contained in part 1, formerly known as the Preliminary Act, are treated as admissions made by the party answering the questions.
+- N.5.1 Any party, or potential party, to a collision claim, that has in its control any electronic track data (as defined in rule 61.1(2)(m)) recording the tracks of the vessels involved leading up to the collision, should have regard to Appendix 13 ('Electronic Track Data in Collision Claims'), which contains provisions relating to (i) the preservation, pre-action disclosure and inspection, and early disclosure and inspection, of electronic track data, and (ii) the case management of collision claims where electronic track data is available.
+(See also rule 61.4(4A) and PD61 §§4.1-4.7.) - N.5.2 Where a collision claim is commenced in rem, the general procedure applicable to claims in rem applies subject to rule 61.4 and PD61 §§4.1-4.7. - N.5.3 Where a collision claim is not commenced in rem the general procedure applicable to claims proceeding in the Commercial Court applies subject to rule 61.4 and PD61 §§4.1-4.7.

+- N.5.4 Service of a claim form out of the jurisdiction in a collision claim (other than a claim in rem) is permitted in the circumstances identified in rule 61.4(7) only and the guidance set out in Appendix 9 should be read subject to that limitation. - N.5.5 Each party must prepare and file a Collision Statement of Case, if there has been an acknowledgment of service stating an intention to defend.
+A Collision Statement of Case was previously known as a Preliminary Act and the law relating to Preliminary Acts applies to Collision Statements of Case: PD61 §4.5. - N.5.6 The provisions at C1.1 apply to part 2 of a Collision Statement of Case (but not to part 1). - N.5.7 Every party is required, so far as it is able, to provide full and complete answers to the questions contained in part 1 of the Collision Statement of Case.
+The answers should descend to a reasonable level of particularity.
+Attention is also drawn to PD 61 §4.2(2) which sets out the level of particularity required in part 2 of the Collision Statement of Case. - N.5.8 The answers to the questions contained in part 1, formerly known as the Preliminary Act, are treated as admissions made by the party answering the questions.
 Leave to amend such answers can be sought but such leave will not lightly be granted and any such application will be subjected to close scrutiny; see The Topaz [2003] 2 Lloyd's Rep. 19.
-Amendments which would undermine the principles underpinning the answers to the questions contained in part 1 are likely to be refused otherwise than under the most special or exceptional circumstances; see Nautical Challenge v Evergreen Marine [2016] EWHC 1093 (QB).
+Amendments which would undermine the principles underpinning the answers to the questions contained in part 1 are likely to be refused otherwise than under the most special or exceptional circumstances; see Nautical Challenge v Evergreen Marine [2016] EWHC 1093 (QB). - N.5.9 Each party must prepare and file a collision defence in respect of each Collision Statement of Case filed by another party (see rule 61.4(6A) and (6B), and PD61 §§4.5A-4.5C).
+Attention is drawn to PD 61 §4.5A, which sets out what must be stated in a collision defence and the consequences of failing to deal with an allegation in part 2 of another party's Collision Statement of Case. - N.5.10 Each party also has the option of filing a collision reply (see rule 61.4(6C)-(6D), and PD 61 §4.5D).